 This highly visible mural and educational kiosk displayed in the heart of the wet prairie area indicates our community’s commitment to inclusivity and respect for Native American cultural, historical, and environmental knowledge.

-The Honoring Ceremony will feature:
+The Honoring Ceremony will feature (in order):

 The Splachta Alla Singers sharing songs and drumming of Willamette Valley tribal people